-Value-based care.
-Consumerism.
-Big data.
-Technology innovation.
-Entrepreneurship.
+Value-based care, consumerism., big data, technology innovation and entrepreneurship.
 These are the primary market forces shaping the business of medicine for practices across the country.
 CareCloud recently brought together a group of medical practice leaders to dig into how are these national trends are playing out on the frontlines of American medicine.
 This article is an excerpt from that executive roundtable discussion.

 He started his presentation by sharing a definition of entrepreneurship and applied it to the business of medicine.
 He offered this observation, “To be successful in business, you have to have the capacity to be an entrepreneur and have the willingness to do certain things.
 Everybody has the capacity to start a business.
 But will it lead to profit?”

 He shared that many smaller physicians believed they could not survive in the New Medical Economy and sold their practices.
 And, while it seemed like a great deal, in the beginning, most of them are having sellers remorse because they don’t think it is such a great deal anymore.

 “The capacity and willingness to develop, organize and manage a business venture along with any of its risks in order to make a profit.
 The most obvious example of entrepreneurship is the starting of new businesses.
 In economics, entrepreneurship combined with land, labor, natural resources and capital can produce a profit.
 The entrepreneurial spirit is characterized by innovation and risk-taking and is an essential part of a nation’s ability to succeed in an ever-changing and increasingly competitive global marketplace.”

 What’s the difference between succeeding and failing in this competitive environment?
 Dr. Greene offered his insights, which also serve as a strategic framework for running a successful medical practice.

 - Understand your risk and how to manage it.

 - Innovate.
 Make something better.
 It doesn’t need to be new, it just needs to be better than what is currently out there.